philipbelesky/GrasshopperBootstrap/README.md

   - *Ensures reference paths are maintained across local environments*
 - [X] Separate out a `release` folder for non-debug builds
   - *Makes working with Fody and bundling files (e.g. a README) easier
+- [X] A shared class for all component files to inherent
+  - *Allows for shared functionality and/or easy implementation of error reporting*
 - [ ] Cross-compatability between MacOS and Windows versions of Visual Studio
 - [ ] Unit tests
 - [ ] Performance tests